An enchanting medieval city, Bourges was the capital of the historic Province of Berry and a middle of trade the 15th and 16th centuries.

 This museum for the 20th-century artist, Maurice Estève could hardly have a nobler home.

-Over three floors connected by the tower’s spiral staircase, the museum has the largest single collection of art by Estève, whose career lasted eight decades and took him from surrealism to abstraction via a figurative period.
+Over three floors connected by the tower’s spiral staircase, the museum has the most important single collection of art by Estève, whose career lasted eight decades and took him from surrealism to abstraction via a figurative period.

-In the softly lit Galerie Lejuge, you can see his sensational collages, watercolors, and drawings, which are rotated every few months to keep them conserved.
+In the softly lit Galerie Lejuge, you’ll see his sensational collages, watercolors, and drawings, which are rotated every few months to stay them conserved.

 9. Les Nuits Lumière